4ntoined/pokemonpy-package/README.md

 parties[0][0].save('poke.sav')
 ```

-Here's something, how to make (and save) an elite 4:
+Make and save an Elite 4:
 ```
 ## this script will create a new elite 4 (or elite n, where n is some positive integer) and save them to pokemonpy save files